Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 January 2026

-During an Audio Overview (Deep Dive), you can now interrupt mid-sentence with follow-up questions and the AI voices respond in character.
-Useful for exploring a topic conversationally while commuting.
+During an Audio Overview (Deep Dive), you can interrupt mid-sentence with follow-up questions and the AI voices respond in character.

 Source attribution in every response

 Every response links back to the exact source passage that supports it.
 You can click through to verify the claim in the original document.
-This is not a superficial citation - it highlights the specific paragraph.
 This is what makes it research-grade rather than just AI-assisted reading.

 Multi-document synthesis

-Add 10-50 papers, reports, or articles as sources and ask questions across all of them simultaneously.
-'What do these papers disagree on?' or 'Which sources address the regulatory implications?' produce genuinely useful cross-document synthesis that you would otherwise need hours to produce manually.
+Add 10 to 50 papers, reports, or articles as sources and ask questions across all of them simultaneously.
+'What do these papers disagree on?' produces genuinely useful cross-document synthesis that you would otherwise need hours to produce manually.

-The Deep Dive audio overviews (two AI voices discussing your documents conversationally for 10-20 minutes) are genuinely excellent for absorbing material while doing other tasks.
-They go beyond summary to explain, contextualize, and connect ideas across sources in a format that maps to the way people process information in conversation.
+The Deep Dive audio overviews (two AI voices discussing your documents conversationally for 10 to 20 minutes) are genuinely excellent for absorbing material while doing other tasks.

 Maintaining context across sessions